 - EAT YOUR MEALS AT (roughly) THE SAME TIME.
 Yep, you’re out exploring during the day and your adventures make your agenda totally unpredictable, which is all part of traveling – we want to be spontaneous!
 It’s quite common to end up eating lunch late in the afternoon after a long day at the museum, and consequently, your dinner schedule is pushed back.
 You certainly don’t want to take the spontaneity out of traveling, but at the same time, you should also have an idea of when your lunch and dinner times will be.
 Try your best to combine a walking/exploring and eating schedule; for example, roam for 3-4 hours after breakfast and have lunch from 12-2 pm, then roam for another 4-5 hours and have dinner 6-8 pm, and then enjoy a post-dinner for 30 minutes to an hour before heading back to the hotel.
 Try to be as consistent as possible on a daily basis, even on travel days.

-- DO SOME EXERCISES BEFORE HEADING OUT FOR THE DAY.
+- EXERCISE BEFORE HEADING OUT FOR THE DAY.
 It’s fabulous if you can take a quick run/jog/walk or even hit the gym in the morning before breakfast; unfortunately, there may be a battle for time, time, AND time.
 Alternatively, give yourself a quick morning stretch and a few minutes of jumping jacks to get that heart bumping so you can prepare for the day.
 Even doing basic stretches, such as rolling your shoulders and neck, and doing a forward and backward bend along with 1-2 minutes of jumping jacks will suffice.
 The idea is to warm up your body for the day, whether you are preparing for a long day of travel or exploration or just purely relaxation.

 - SET A SCHEDULE FOR WORK, EMAILS, AND SOCIAL MEDIA.
 There IS a time and place for everything.
 Don’t ruin your time abroad by constantly working or checking emails and social media; rather, set aside times for work and “internet activity.”
 This is a huge challenge in today’s society when we are just glued to our easily accessible gadgets that connect us to the rest of the world at any given time and place.
 Start out by deciding on the amount of time you want to spend on each task and then set the times throughout the day as to when you want to perform these tasks.
 For instance, let’s say you want to spend an hour maximum on social media per day: you can break it down into 4 increments of 15 minutes: 1) 15 minutes at 9 am, 2) 15 minutes at 1 pm, 3) 15 minutes at 5 pm, and 4) 15 minutes at 9 pm.
 Do the same for work and emails.
 Nevertheless, if you are able to set aside increments of time to work and check emails/social media, then you will be much more productive and again, any routine that you can incorporate while traveling will make you healthier.